(Psst… if you came here only via the Carrie Time Tracker, you missed Parts 11 & 12 which had no Carrie in them at all…)

 “Oh boy,” responded the girl in question.

 “We really can’t stay,” Carrie insisted.
-She grabbed Frank and retreated hastily, up a couple steps and through the hotel entrance, located rather fortuitously behind them.
+She grabbed Frank and retreated hastily through the hotel entrance, located rather fortuitously behind them.

 “What on earth…?”
 Frank said, obviously still attempting to get his bearings, even as Carrie pulled him outside.

 “Very, very poor choice of time period, Frank,” Carrie explained testily.
-“You’d better reactivate the machine and get us out of here, pronto!”
+“Better reactivate the machine and get us out of here, pronto.”

 Frank blinked.
 “But our location is still geographically unknown,” he protested.
 “One of the purposes behind using a penny from ’55 was to check the spatial…”

-“Frank!”
+“Frank?”
 Carrie interjected, dragging her companion down the sidewalk, away from the hotel entrance.
-At least it was growing dark outside, which should help to obscure them.
-“Someone is inexplicably after my hide here!
-Time to make a quick exit!”
+At least it was growing dark outside, which could help to obscure them.
+“Someone is inexplicably after my hide here.
+Time to make a quick exit.”